 She experiences an odd sense of pleasure and excitement whenever one of her graduates succeeds.

-She is also the definition of generosity, which is demonstrated in part by the fact that she awards at least five scholarships to community members each year.
+She is also the definition of generosity, as demonstrated by her awarding at least five scholarships to community members each year.

-During our most recent graduation, which took place in January of this year, I presented the 40 grads each with a scholarship, instructing them to choose a deserving recipient in their neighbourhood.
+During our most recent graduation, which took place in January of this year, I presented each of the 40 graduates with a scholarship.
+I instructed them to choose a deserving recipient in their neighbourhood.
 That was my way of returning the favour and helping someone in need,” Davis added.

 The mother of three responded to The Beacon when asked how she hoped to be remembered in the future, saying, “I want people to remember me as a go-getter and someone who blazed the path for others.
 Also, I would like to leave Mansfield Heights and St. Ann with Ocho Rios College as a lasting legacy.